edtechhub/kerko-docs.edtechhub.org/README.md

    ssh {instance_id}@console.{datacenter_id}.gpaas.net
    ```

-8. In the instance, create the `.env` file in `/srv/data/web/vhosts/default/`.
+8. In the instance, create the `.secrets.toml` file in
-   See step 2 of **Installing the application locally** for details.
+   `/srv/data/web/vhosts/default/`.
+See step 2 of [Installing the application
+   locally](#installing-the-application-locally) for details.

 9. Synchronize data from zotero.org: